micmejia/bible-dump/NKJV/Haggai/Hag 1.md

 Thus says the Lord of hosts: "Consider your ways!

 ###### 8
-Go up to the mountains and bring wood and build the [^b]temple, that I may take pleasure in it and be glorified," says the Lord.
+Go up to the mountains and bring wood and build the temple, that I may take pleasure in it and be glorified," says the Lord.

 ###### 9
 "_You_ looked for much, but indeed _it came to_ little; and when you brought it home, I blew it away.
 Why?" says the Lord of hosts.
 "Because of My house that _is in_ ruins, while every one of you runs to his own house.